-The Power House is a 0.8 mile out and back trail located near Riverside, CA that features a river.
+The Power House is a 0.8 mile out and back trail located near Riverside, California that features a river.
 The trail is good for all skill levels and primarily used for hiking and walking.
 Dogs are also able to use this trail.

 A short and easy trail that leads to a turn of the century hydro electric station and a graffiti lovers paradise.